dvadell/angelweb/README.md

 ### `GET /graphs`

 *   **Description**: A web interface for displaying stored metric graphs.
-It provides a visual representation of the collected data.
+It provides a visual representation of the collected data, including the status of each graph (e.g., whether the latest metric value is within the defined min/max range).
 This is a Phoenix LiveView page.

 ## API Endpoints